gramener/gramex/gramex/guide/cache/README.md

             args: [['a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j']]
         cache: true

+**Note**: Currently, only responses that return a HTTP 200 are cached.
+Any other response is not cached.

 ## Cache keys

 The response from any handler is cached against a cache key.
 By default, this is